 You have a couple of good suggestions here - please advise if you need clarity on them.

-In short what you are experiencing is part of our associative technology - which automatically displays related and unrelated values using the color scheme green, white and shades of grey - if you want to learn more you can read this post here: The Associative Difference
+In short what you are experiencing is part of our associative technology - which automatically displays related and unrelated values using the color scheme green, white and shades of grey - if you want to learn more you can read this post here: The specified item was not found.

 Now in regards to your questions:

 The values that show up in gray - are not related to the current selections.

 - Do you not want them to appear in gray?

 - Would you rather have them removed from the list?